Chief Impact Officer

 Previously, Kate worked at The Barra Foundation, an innovation-focused private foundation, where she served as program officer for their Health and Human Services portfolio.
 Prior to Barra, Kate served as managing director of the Sustainable Business Network of Greater Philadelphia, where she led the implementation of the organization's strategic plan and oversaw research, policy, and business services to support companies working to improve their social and environmental impact.
 She joined SBN from the New York-based nonprofit The Doe Fund, where she served as Deputy Director for Ready, Willing & Able Philadelphia, which provides paid work training, housing, and case management services to people experiencing homelessness.
 Kate has also served as an international volunteer coordinator in Mexico for American Friends Service Committee.

 Kate is a graduate of University of Delaware (B.A.) and New York University (M.P.A.).
 She sits on the boards of United Way of Pennsylvania, PA-211, and The Nonprofit Repositioning Fund, on the Selection Advisory Council for GreenLight Fund Philadelphia, and is a member of Philanthropy Network’s Diversity, Equity & Inclusion Committee.
 In 2015, Kate co-founded a “friends and family” lending circle that works to close the capital gap for Philadelphia entrepreneurs called the Circle of Aunts & Uncles.
+In 2023, Kate was awarded the Above and Beyond Award by City & State, which recognized 50 Pennsylvania women leaders blazing new trails.

 Outside of work, Kate loves the outdoors and is an avid hiker, confident stern paddler, and (at-best) aspiring birdwatcher.